Symplectic polarity and Mahler's conjecture

 Here we use that $y = \nabla g_X\in X^\circ$ from $1$-homogeneity of $g_X$ and

 by the definition of $c_J(X)$. \end{proof}

-In order to establish the needed lemma, we are going to use the fact \cite{clarke1979} that the closed characteristics of $\partial X$ are similar to the solutions of the following variational problem for closed curves $\gamma : \mathbb R/\mathbb Z \to \mathbb R^{2n}$
+In order to establish one of the needed lemmas, we are going to use the fact, proved in \cite{clarke1979}, that the closed characteristics of smooth $\partial X$ are affine images of the solutions of the following variational problem for closed curves $\gamma : \mathbb R/\mathbb Z \to \mathbb R^{2n}$

 where $\lambda$ is a primitive of $\omega$ and

 is the symplectic support function of $X$.